petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/editing-images.md

 **Brightness**: Adjusts the amount of light in the image.
 The default value of 50 is the current brightness.
 The slider ranges from 0 (completely black) to 100 (completely white).

 Once you have made changes to the image in the editor, you can click *Apply* to make the changes to the image.
 Click the *Cancel* button to cancel the changes.

-There is also history bar at the top of the image:
+There is also a history bar at the top of the image:

 ![The history bar at the top of your image can be used to undo or redo changes.](editing-images/images/06.png)